giftduru/Predictive-Analysis/README.md

 - Prediction / Accuracy<br /><br />

 **EXPLORATORY DATA ANALYSIS**<br />
 This is aimed at understanding the dataset.
-By visualizing the features we can make assumptions on features that could likely<br />
-influence housing prices.
+By visualizing the features we can make assumptions on features that could likely influence housing prices.